 - Establish rapport with patient, family and coworkers; respect differences, negotiate interpersonal conflict, remain calm in crisis situations.

 Honors Admission Program

-The Honors Admission Program at Good Samaritan College of Nursing and Health Science provides an opportunity for high school students who apply by December 1 of their senior year priority placement in nursing their first semester and eligibility for additional scholarships.
-Applicants must have a minimum 3.2 cumulative GPA, 25+ ACT or 1150+ SAT (Math and Reading only), and prepare an essay to submit with their application.
-For information on how to apply, contact the Admissions office at (513) 862-2743.
+The Honors Admission Program at Good Samaritan College of Nursing and Health Science is for high school students who apply by December 1 of their senior year.
+Applicants must have a minimum 3.2 cumulative GPA, 25+ ACT or 1150+ SAT (Math and Reading only).
+Applicants may also be required to prepare an essay for competitive selection of candidates.
+The College may also extend eligibility to college transfer students who meet the high school criteria as well as a 3.2+ GPA for college coursework.
+Students admitted to the Honors Admission Program will have the opportunity for priority placement in nursing their first semester of college.
+The program also includes eligibility for additional scholarships.
+Eligibility for college transfer honors is dependent on available spacing.
+For information on how to apply, contact the Admissions office at (513) 666-8480 .

 Websites with Other Admission Information